missioninternational/missioninternational.github.io/1Purity.md

 <h1 class="page-title">{{ page.title | escape }}</h1>

+### Free Event!

+*March 10th, 2019, Sunday evening at 6:30pm.*

+Located at Seacoast Church main campus, Mt Pleasant, SC, 750 Long Point Rd.
+Last Seacoast event brought over 500 students with many commitments to wearing the purity ring and living for our Saviour.

+### The Conquer Series

+*Find freedom and beat pornography in your life!*

+Al Schirduan is holding confidential, short, Conquer groups to bring peace and victory against the lie of porn and impurity in your life, free please email [alschirduan@gmail.com](mailto:alschirduan@gmail.com) or call at 843-743-3827.

+<iframe src="https://player.vimeo.com/video/84189628?byline=0&portrait=0" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<p><a href="https://vimeo.com/84189628">Conquer Series Trailer - Official [HD]</a> from <a href="https://vimeo.com/kingdomworks">KingdomWorks Studios</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

+ - God Bless!

 ### Find Freedom!

 **Sexual Purity is a critical key to a successful Christian Life.**